OiDobby/dnCNN_TEM/README.md

 We use the CNN model from the previous study (Phys.
 Rev. M 6, 123802 (2022), https://github.com/Fjoucken/Denoise_STM) with editing some options.

-Our work is ready for submission.
+Our work is in progress for submission.

 USAGE
 1. generate disordered structures from "atomic_conf".